t-chamb/dynamo/benchmarks/data_utils/README.md

 --prompt-len-multiplier 0.1
 ```
 where `num-requests` sets the number of total synthetic requests generated, `speedup-ratio` tunes the rate at which the requests are sent, `depth-multiplier` tunes the lengths of the request prefixes (higher multiplier will then yield longer ISLs), and `width-multiplier` controls the branching factor of the synthetic requests (higher multiplier will generate more diverse request patterns).

-The synthesizer is designed to work for jsonl files in the "mooncake" trace file format, meaning that the input are increasing integers of block hashes.
-For now, new block hashes must be the next consecutive integer, otherwise will not work.

 ## How it works